scruffyscarf/Capstone/content/docs/2025/Smartify/week3.md

  - Fixed the issue of freezing when sending emails
  - Added a client-side API for working with tokens (not yet connected to the main application)
  - Implement mongo for questionnaire
+ - MongoDB service is connected and linked to MongoDB Compass for database interaction
+ - The MongoDB connection function to the Go server
+ - Functions for adding and updating universities, questionnaires, and professions with appropriate checks
+ - On the client side, a function for collecting a questionnaire and sending it via the API

 https://github.com/IU-Capstone-Project-2025/Smartify/pull/66